Sustainable growth report 2024

 Double materiality assessment

-We performed a double materiality assessment in 2023 in preparation for CSRD compliance.
-It considers both the impact of sustainability issues on our business and the effects our business has on the environment and society.
-This assessment helps us to further refine our ESG roadmap and sustainability strategy, focusing on the most relevant issues for us and our stakeholders.
+The assessment takes into account both the impact of sustainability issues on our business and the effects our activities have on the environment and society.
+This assessment enables us to further sharpen our ESG roadmap and sustainability strategy, focusing on the topics that matter most to us and our stakeholders.

 Update ESG roadmaps